goofy2k/MIDI-sequencer/README.md

   The notification raw data are sent to the Nodered FCKX_SEQ GUI flow.
 There, the raw data is converted to readable text that is displayed in a scrolling window in the Midi Sequencer dashboard.
 A next step is to use the GUI raw data notification to control a GUI (HTML/Javascript under Nodered).

   **v40**
+  Added reset of thru and recording switches at startup.
+Uses seq_status map and MQTT topic /fckx_seq/GUI/status/#